 Valium is a potentially dangerous benzodiazepine.
 Like most drugs, misusing it can lead to lifelong consequences.
 That said, Valium is perhaps the safest of all benzodiazepines currently prescribed.
 Can someone overdose on Valium, though?
-The answer is, yes.
+The answer is yes, Valium overdose is a very real concern.
 But some caveats must be made.

 The Risks of Valium Overdose

 The number of U.S. drug overdose deaths involving benzodiazepines has grown from 1,135 in 1999 to 11,537 in 2017.
 Such risky use behaviors make otherwise safe and effective medications a potential nightmare for users and their families alike.

 By itself, Valium has a low threshold for overdoses.
 This is lowered even further for fatal overdoses.
 It would take a large amount of the drug to overdose on it alone, let alone succumb to the effects and pass away.
 While an overdose can still occur, it is unlikely.

 Standard Valium Dosage

 Understanding what constitutes a standard Valium dose regimen can better illustrate this point.
 Doctors generally recommend the drug should be used at dosages of 2-10 mg.
 This amount can be taken up to four times in a 24-hour time frame.
 The maximum daily total use in milligrams should not exceed 40 mg.